lists

 AssertionError: [0, 1, 2, 'n'] is not None : [0, 1, 2, 'n']

-the method returns a copy of the list.
-I change assertIsNone to assertEqual
+the values are the same, I change assertIsNone to assertEqual

 a_list = [0, 1, 2, 'n']